wpswings/mwb-bookings-for-woocommerce/README.txt

 = 1.0.0 - Released on 21 May 2021 =
 * First version

 == Upgrade Notice ==
-= 3.0.0 - Released on 29 April 2022 =
+= 3.0.1 - Released on 08 July 2022 =
-* New: Some substantial UI changes across different areas of the plugin.
  * New: Minor Bug Fixes
  * New: Compatible with latest WP and WC